StopAntisemitism: History

-Social media influencer Liora Rez founded StopAntisemitism as StopAntisemitism.org in October 2018 to monitor and expose online antisemitism.
-Rez was born in Kyiv, Ukraine, then a part of the Soviet Union, where her family experienced antisemitism.
-She started her social media career in 2013, under the name "Jewish Chick".
+Social media influencer Liora Rez (née Reznichenko) founded StopAntisemitism in October 2018 to monitor and expose online antisemitism with a website, StopAntisemitism.org.
+She started her social media career in 2013 under the name "Jewish Chick".

-Rez says the organization's goal is to "create consequences for those who espouse hatred and violence against Jewish people."
+Rez says the organization's goal is to "create consequences for those who espouse hatred and violence against Jewish people".
+In October 2025, Rez said the organization had profiled 1,000 people and that over 400 of them had lost their jobs.

-As of September 2019, the organization's social media posts were viewed more than 750,000 times per month.
+The organization's social media posts were viewed more than 750,000 times monthly as of September 2019.

-According to Rez, StopAntisemitism is 100% privately funded.

-The Milstein Family Foundation, operated by Gila and Adam Milstein, is among the funders.
-The Merona Leadership Foundation, where Gila Milstein is president, pays the salary of StopAntisemitism's executive director and provides about $270,000 to the organisation for expenses.

 Activities

-StopAntisemitism receives real-time tips about possible antisemitic incidents via its website and social media accounts.
-The organization then vets the submission for accuracy, ensures it has not been edited, and confirms the location of the incident.
-According to Rez, the organization does not post all the submissions it receives and can take several hours to vet a submission.
-Next, StopAntisemitism researches the individual and their employers, both internally and using crowdsourcing.
-The organization then takes an assertive approach, seeking to create consequences and "expose antisemites" through a name-and-shame approach.
-In the aftermath of the October 7 attacks, the number of reports submitted increased by over 1,500% to more than 500 reports of antisemitism per day.
+StopAntisemitism receives tips about suspected antisemitic incidents via its website and social media accounts.
+The organization checks submissions for accuracy, ensures they have not been edited, and confirms incidents' locations.
+It does not post all the submissions it receives, and can take several hours to vet a submission, according to Rez.
+It researches individuals and their employers, both internally and using crowdsourcing, intending to create consequences and "expose antisemites" using a name and shame approach.
+In the aftermath of the October 7 attacks, submissions increased by over 1,500% to more than 500 per day.

-Each week, the organization's website highlights an "Antisemite of the Week."
-According to Rez, the "Antisemite of the Week" notifications went to 50,000 people per week in 2022.
-Since 2019, the organization has also selected a figure as the "Antisemite of the Year".
-The effort has come under criticism, including in 2024 for including progressive activists who had criticized Israel's actions in the Gaza war.

-The organization releases an annual Antisemitism on U.S. College & University Campuses Report, using a report card-style grading system to assess 25 universities across the United States on their efforts to address campus antisemitism and protect their Jewish students.
+The organization releases an annual report, Antisemitism on U.S. College & University Campuses, using a report card-style system to assess 25 U.S. universities' efforts to address campus antisemitism and protect Jewish students.

-In October 2019, StopAntisemitism sent a petition with 2,000 signatures to the US Department of Education calling on the agency to keep the Council on American–Islamic Relations (CAIR) out of college campuses.
-The petition said CAIR pushes "Islamist propaganda, anti-Semitism, and anti-American bias" onto college campuses.
+In October 2019, the organization sent a petition with 2,000 signatures to the US Department of Education calling on it to keep the Council on American–Islamic Relations (CAIR) out of college campuses.
+The petition said CAIR pushes "Islamist propaganda, anti-Semitism, and anti-American bias" on college campuses.

-In October and December 2023, StopAntisemitism promoted false claims that Palestinian babies killed by Israel during the Gaza war were actually dolls.